877-224-2434

 Q: Can you finish a 1,000 sq ft basement for $60,000 in the DC metro area?

 A: Yes.
-Essential basement finishing costs $55,000-$64,000 for 1,000 square feet in Greater Maryland and Northern Virginia, with most projects landing around $60,000.
-This includes framing, insulation, drywall, electrical, flooring, HVAC extensions, finish carpentry, and all permits.
+Core basement finishing costs $49,000-$55,000 for 1,000 square feet in Greater Maryland and Northern Virginia, with most projects landing around $52,000.
+This includes framing, insulation, drywall, electrical, carpet flooring, HVAC extensions, finish carpentry, interior design support from preconstruction through completion, and all permits.
+The remaining $6,000-$10,000 in your budget covers a bathroom or full LVP flooring upgrade.

 Q: What's included in essential basement finishing for $60,000?

-A: You get properly framed and insulated walls, code-compliant electrical with adequate outlets, quality flooring (carpet or limited LVP in smaller areas like offices or entryways), HVAC extensions if your system can handle it, professional finish carpentry, and all permits and inspections handled professionally.
+A: You get properly framed and insulated walls, code-compliant electrical with adequate outlets, quality carpet flooring (with LVP upgrade available), HVAC extensions if your system can handle it, professional finish carpentry and painting, interior design support from preconstruction through completion (including a dedicated selection meeting for finishes), a dedicated project manager, and complete permit management from application through final inspection.
+Plus, you can add a bathroom or upgrade to full LVP flooring within this budget.
 It creates a safe, comfortable living space that meets code and adds resale value.

 Q: How long does essential basement finishing take?